Western Cape South Africa Travel Guide

 Each area a distinct character and set of advantages.

 Quiet, green, family-friendly, good for nature lovers and wine enthusiasts, less urban feel.
-Further from city attractions, a car or ride-sharing is recommended.
+Further from city attractions, an automobile or ride-sharing is recommended.
 Quiet, residential, and peaceful.

 Bohemian, artistic, and evolving.
 Trendy, artistic vibe, good value, authentic local experience, unique markets.
 Some areas can be gritty, stick to main, well-lit areas after dark.